-If your system has an Oracle Database 11g or 12c installation, and you install Oracle Database 12c Release 2 (12.2) either to coexist with or to upgrade the Oracle Database 11.2 or 12.1 installation, then most installation types automatically migrate the existing Oracle Database listener to the 12c Release 2 (12.2) Oracle home.
+If your system has an Oracle Grid Infrastructure 11g Release 2 (11.2), 12c Release 1 (12.1), 12c Release 2 (12.2), or 18c installation, and you install Oracle Grid Infrastructure 19c either to coexist with or to upgrade the Oracle Grid Infrastructure 11.2, 12.1, 12.2, or 18c installation, then most installation types automatically migrate the existing listener to the 19c Oracle home.
 During migration, the upgrade process configures and starts a default Oracle Net Listener using the same TCP/IP port as the existing listener, with the IPC key value.